ethen8181/machine-learning/linear regression/linear_regession_1.md

 # Gradient Descent with Linear Regression
 Ming-Yu Liu
+October 30, 2015

 > To all of the machine-learning experts out there, I'm sure people who are not in the statistics, math or computer science department will be very grateful if you could provide simple code examples to go along with mathematical notations.

-The following tutorial assumes you know the basics of R programming, e.g. data structure such as list and data.frame, looping, visualization using ggplot2, apply function, simple usage of the dplyr package etc. So we will not go over line by line of the code, but will tell split the code into moderate size chunks and tell you what the code is doing.
+The following tutorial assumes you know the basics of R programming, e.g. data structure such as list and data.frame, looping, visualization using ggplot2 etc. So we will not go over line by line of the code, but will split the code into moderate size chunks and specify what that code chunk is doing.

 ## Background Information